How Much does Rhinoplasty Cost?

 A dermal filler can even be used, on occasion, to help with nasal breathing obstruction.

 A computer-simulated rhinoplasty is included in each consultation to ensure patients remain informed about the possible outcome and nasofacial appearance with different strategies.
 This computer-generated image ensures that patients witness the range of improvements that are likely to occur as a result of the procedure.
-As Dr. Mulholland and Dr. Bell have been performing rhinoplasty procedures for several decades, and both doctors can accurately depict the procedure’s outcome via a computer-generated image.
+Dr. Bell has been performing rhinoplasty procedures for decades, and can accurately depict the procedure’s outcome via a computer-generated image.

 All rhinoplasty procedures are performed within the comfort of the modern Toronto Plastic Surgeon Surgical suites.
 The surgery is entirely personalized and specifically designed by our expert team to match your desired results.

 Once gaining access, the doctor will make the planned alterations, including bridge reduction and tip support augmentation.
 Finally, the nostrils may need to be reduced and narrowed, and airway/airflow surgery performed to ensure there will be less risk of airway obstruction after the surgery.

 Following the procedure, patients will rest in our recovery room for a couple of hours before being assessed by our specialist nursing team and returning home.